-Finally; to return to the hut, we went by the same trail which we used yesterday.
+Finally; to return to the hut, we went by the same path that we used yesterday.
 But since we still had some daylight left, it felt like a different route.
-In the hut, we had a dinner together, during which we exchanged experiences from our hike with others who had a different program, good times.
+In the hut, we had dinner together, during which we exchanged experiences from our hike with others who had a different program, good times.

 The last day I planned to stay near the hut and make some use of that webbing I carried.
-But before that, I went on the opposite side of the glen than the yesterday's hike, with an idea to just have a quick look how the falls looks from there and go back.
+But before that, I went on the opposite side of the glen than yesterday's hike.
+My idea to just have a quick look at how the falls look from there and go back.
 But you know that "I'll just check it out" statement...
 Maybe it's just me, but nearly every time I think this to myself, I end up deep down the rabbit hole.
 So before I knew, I was gaining some elevation towards the cliffs of Ben Nevis.

-There were some boggy sections, and in one of those I passed a skeleton of some sheep which got probably stuck here.
+There were some boggy sections, and in one of those, I passed a skeleton of some sheep, which got probably stuck here.
 Memento mori; I thought, but climbed a bit more.
-I got on one rock shelf, where I took another break, when I spotted a massive bird of prey flying above me.
+I took a break on one rock shelf when I spotted a massive bird of prey flying above me.
 I read that there can be eagles seen in the area, but hard to say if that's what it was.
 All I know is, the size of that thing was respectable.
-It was coasting in circles, and suddenly dashed straight down, towards a piece of grass not too far away.
+It was coasting in circles and suddenly dashed straight down, towards a piece of grass not too far away.
 Bam! in no time, it was flying back up and away, while holding something in its claws.
 How cool!

 Still, it wasn't that this option wouldn't involve some views to admire...